aureus123/catalogs/jeha3/paper.md

 1. For each star in the reference catalog (e.g., PPM) that carries a cross-identification to CD, precess its J2000.0 coordinates and apply proper motion to obtain its expected position at epoch B1875.0 (in the FK4 system, using the WCSTools `wcsconp` routine) [18].
 2. Compute the angular distance between the propagated reference position and the position recorded in the digital CD.
-3. If this distance exceeds a pre-set threshold *d_pos*, log the entry for manual review, together with the entry as it would appear in the printed catalog (including an estimate of the printed page).
+3. If this distance exceeds a pre-set threshold $d_{pos}$, log the entry for manual review, together with the entry as it would appear in the printed catalog (including an estimate of the printed page).
 4. If the reference catalog provides a visual or Johnson *V* magnitude, compare it with the CD magnitude after applying a polynomial magnitude-scale transformation (see below).
-If the magnitude difference exceeds a threshold *d_mag*, log the entry separately.
+If the magnitude difference exceeds a threshold $d_{mag}$, log the entry separately.
 5. Logged entries are then examined manually: the digital record is compared against the corresponding entry in the printed catalog, and any genuine digit error is corrected.
 Also check if the star is mentioned in any corrigenda (in that case, it requires further investigation).

 The choice of thresholds represents a trade-off between sensitivity and the number of false positives that must be manually inspected.
-For CD versus PPM, thresholds of *d_pos* = 120 arcseconds and *d_mag* = 1.5 magnitudes (approximately 5σ in both cases) were found to produce a manageable log while retaining a high success rate.
+For CD versus PPM, thresholds of $d_{pos}$ = 120 arcseconds and $d_{mag}$ = 1.5 magnitudes (approximately 5σ in both cases) were found to produce a manageable log while retaining a high success rate.

 **Magnitude scale transformation.** The visual magnitudes of the Durchmusterungs and modern Johnson *V* magnitudes follow slightly different scales.
 For each volume of CD, a quadratic polynomial transformation was fitted by least squares using the cross-identified PPM stars.
 For the first volume of CD (declinations −22° to −31°), the transformation derived from 11,659 stars is: